Make a time table for the morning of.

 Have somebody there to take care of any cards or gifts you are given on the day.
 There’s nothing worse wondering whether or not somebody gave you a card when you get to writing your thank you notes.
 Ask a member of the bridal party to keep everything together for you, and if there’s any gifts, to jot down names of people on a notepad.
 This is a good way to make sure nothing goes missing with all the hustle and bustle of the day and will also give you peace of mind knowing that someone’s got your back!

 If you’re having children at your wedding, you should think about implementing a few structures to keep them entertained.
-If you are having more than four under age-rs, hiring a professional to do the entertaining for you is immediately going to take a whole heap off your shoulders.
-However if you’re only having one or two, make up some goodie bags with little toys few weeks before, or ask the venue if they have a room for the kids to go to play around.
+If you are having more than four under agers, hiring a professional to do the entertaining for you is immediately going to take a whole heap off your shoulders.
+However if you’re only having one or two, make up some goodie bags with little toys from the Pound shop a few weeks before, or ask your wedding coordinator if they have a room for the kids to go to play around

-No matter where you are there is always a chance of OK here goes, yes I said it “Rain”.
+No matter where you are there is always a chance of ok here goes, yes I said it “Rain”.
 Plan B you’ll have to prepare for the worst!
-You and your wedding planner should of discussed this a long time prior to the big day!
 Have somewhere indoors that you can take photos in case it rains, and make sure to get yourself a pretty umbrella for getting you in and out of cars!
 If you have the (nicer) complaint of too much sun, maybe invest in a bridal parasol, there are some really pretty ones available online!
 If it gets cold, maybe have a pair of vintage gloves on hand to keep warm in photos?
 Faux fur muffs are also really popular and great for keeping your mitts warm too!